ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 To access the HTCC console from the vSphere Web Client, use the following procedure:
 1. In the vSphere Web Client, find the virtual machines that are named **CC1** and **CC2**.
 2. Right-click **CC1** or **CC2**, and then click **Open Console**.
-3. Log in to the console by using the console credentials that you can find on the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service details page.
+3. Log in to the console by using the console credentials that you can find on the HyTrust CloudControl service details page.

 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices).